Creating pipelines

 General

-• Pipeline Tags: One or more tags used for access control
+Pipeline Tags | One or more tags used for access control. |

-• Public Build Logs: If enabled, users without a Codefresh account can view the builds of this pipeline.
+Public Build Logs | When enabled, allows users without a Codefresh account to view the builds of this pipeline. |

-• Template: Convert this pipeline to a template (see the next section for details on templates).
+Pipeline Template | Convert this pipeline to a template which users can use to create new pipelines.
+The (see the next section for details on templates). |

 Policies